 Frescos with sensuous Renaissance and Baroque motifs – nymphs, satyrs, and Bacchus, the god of wine – add a noble touch to the restaurant area, while a dynamic lighting intensifies the effect.
 This area is designed in the style of a brasserie featuring soft benches and armchairs covered with pinot-coloured velvet that contrast with the raw and blank room shell.
 Here, the motif of the mirror, which is an important element of furnishings in traditional brasseries, was exceeded.
-Stramineous mirrors correspond to the colour of the lamps which were designed specifically for this architectural project.
-The mirrors’ reflections let the harsh contours of the room dissolve, while in combination with the colours of the seating furniture refer to red and white wine as well.
+Stramineous mirrors correspond to the coloured lamps developed specially for this architectural project.
+The reflections dissolve the hard contours of the room and, like the seating, make reference to the colour of red and white wine.

-On the upper floor, there are various function rooms for wine tastings.
-Since these rooms appear unpretentious, almost plain, due to cement floors and unrendered grey walls, the offered products optically come to the fore even more.
+On the upper floor, there are various event rooms for wine tastings.
+Since these rooms appear unpretentious, almost plain, due to cement floors and unplastered grey walls, the offered products visually come to the fore even more.

-As the building’s central elements that connect all floors, two striking spiral staircases break through each of the three levels and open the premises towards the top, displaying the “gods in heaven”.
+As the building’s central elements that connect the three floors with one another, two striking spiral staircases break through the levels and open up the space at the top which displays the “gods in heaven”.
 Serving as a link between the different levels and areas, the two stairways ensure that the levels merge smoothly.

-As part of Wein & Co’s special sales concept, customers can buy wine in the exclusive shop located on the basement floor until 2 a.m. and directly enjoy it in the restaurant.
+As part of Wein & Co’s special sales concept, customers can buy wine in the exclusive shop located in the basement until 2 a.m. and directly enjoy it in the restaurant.